dex4er/perl-POSIX-strftime-GNU/README.md

 # BUGS

-XS extension does implement all character sequences in C code, yet, especially `%z` and `%Z` and requires some Perl code for its job.
+XS extension does not implement all character sequences in C code, yet, especially `%z` and `%Z` and requires some Perl code for its job.
 It means that it is as slow on Microsoft Windows as PP extension.

 If you find the bug or want to implement new features, please report it at [https://github.com/dex4er/perl-POSIX-strftime-GNU/issues](https://github.com/dex4er/perl-POSIX-strftime-GNU/issues)